divyas-repository/AI-test-runner-split-test-cases-with-Wizardcode/README.md

 ## 🚀 Features

-* Converts manual test steps to code using GPT4All (Mistral model)
+* Converts manual test steps to Playwright code using GPT4All (Mistral model)
+* Infers selectors for form fields using field labels, placeholders, or aria-labels (no manual selector inspection required)
+* Supports multiple test cases in `test-case.txt`
-* Uses Playwright for running tests
+* Uses Playwright for running tests in headed mode
-* Auto-generates an HTML report
+* Auto-generates an HTML report (`playwright-report/report.html`)
-* Automatically opens report if test fails
+* Automatically opens report if any test fails
 * Written in TypeScript

 ---